alesvaupotic/svelte-5-next-121-context/README.md

 ## Replace next-120 with next-121 and it breaks

+## Archived as it only served bug fixing.

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

 ## Creating a project